poonlonghei/poonlonghei.github.io/contact.md

 * E-Mail is the best method for general correspondences.
 You will recieve an acknowledgement after your message has been sent and noted, but please allow a turn-around of 1 to 2 calendar days, and this will likely take a longer in holiday periods.

-* If you're wanting to rob me at gunpoint or collect debt from me, please kindly let me know and I won't open the door!
+* If you're wanting to rob me at gunpoint or collecting debts from me, please kindly let me know and I won't open the door!